 Affordable programs and courses

 Many international students hail from developing countries.
-While the fees of public colleges and universities in Canada are significantly lower for its domestic students compared to international students, the fee structure is still quite affordable.
+While the fees of public colleges and universities in Canada are significantly lower for domestic students than for international students, the fee structure is still quite affordable.

 For international students, the fee structure generally looks like this: